 Interceptions are returnable (even on extra point attempts)

 The ball is dead when it hits the ground, the offensive player’s flag is pulled from their belt, the ball-carrier steps out of bounds, or the ball-carrier’s body—outside of their hands or feet—touches the ground

-All offensive flag football penalties result in a loss of down and yardage except for false start
+All offensive flag football penalties result in a loss of down and yardage

 All defensive flag football penalties result in an automatic first down and some are associated with yardage